connervieira/Predator/README.md

 ### Customizable Alerts

-Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching one on a list is detected through audible sound alerts, visual cues, and push notifications!
+Predator supports customizable real-time alerts, allowing the user to be notified when a license plate matching a hot-list is detected via audible sound alerts, visual cues, and push notifications!

 ### Distraction Free

 Predator is designed to be safe, regardless of the installation context.
-It's easy to configure Predator to completely hands (and eyes) free, ensuring that you don't have to look away from the road when Predator runs in a mobile context.
+It's easy to configure Predator to completely hands (and eyes) free, ensuring that you don't have to look away from the road when Predator runs in a vehicle.

 ### Full Dashcam